Do IPL and BBL Treatments Work for Acne-Prone Skin?

 Because the skin is sensitive after treatment, it’s crucial to protect it from further damage.
 This means using a sunscreen with zinc oxide or titanium dioxide.
 Avoid sun exposure for a minimum of 1-2 weeks.
 Approach your newly treated skin like a sunburn.
 To help with any skin irritation as your skin heals, you may use cold compresses or gentle moisturizers that contain soothing aloe vera.

 At CüR Laser and Skin, we carry the Sciton BBL, the world’s most powerful IPL device on the market and most versatile broadband light system in its class.
 It has various wavelengths and a filter designed specifically for acne.
+The Scion BBL system can also be used to treat other skin conditions like rosacea and pigmentation issues.

 The number of treatments varies depending on the severity of your acne, along with what causes your acne.
 However, to achieve maximum improvement, we would recommend a series of treatments.
 Remember that acne is often stubborn and may return.
 We will also recommend the best topical and oral medications, particularly for persistent acne.